If we had to sum up Google Workspace security in four words, those would be Audit, Alert, Manage, and Automate.

 You’ll also want to keep an eye on logins from unexpected geolocations as this is one of the tell-tale signs of a compromised Google account.

 2. ALERT ACROSS GOOGLE WORKSPACE

-Alerts compliment your auditing efforts as they enable you to detect security issues on time and act fast.
+Alerts complement your auditing efforts as they enable you to detect security issues on time and act fast.

 Below are examples of a few alerts admins find life-saving:

--GOOGLE WORKSPACE USER BEHAVIOUR ALERTS (Alerts on suspicious user activities like login failures, new ip addresses, changed password, etc.)
+-GOOGLE WORKSPACE USER BEHAVIOUR ALERTS (Alerts on suspicious user activities like login failures, new IP addresses, changed passwords, etc.)

 -DOWNLOADS ALERT RULES (Alert rules to curb unsafe downloads across your domain).